 The areas of research are the broader context of health research at the University of Bristol.
 The Institute supports research that crosses disciplines to deliver impact.

-Our researchers our world leaders in healthcare ethics and law.
-Based in several of our faculties our experts conduct impirical and theoretical research with impact on clinical and related decision-making.
+Our researchers are world leaders in health ethics and law.
+Based in several of our faculties our experts conduct empirical and theoretical research with impact on clinical decision-making, research, and policy.

 Our leading engineering academics are addressing many of society's grand challenges in advanced healthcare.